Vovkiv/resolution_solution/README.md

 # Resolution Solution
 Yet another scaling library.

-It was inspired by TLfres (https://love2d.org/wiki/TLfres), PUSH (https://github.com/Ulydev/push), maid64 (https://github.com/adekto/maid64).
-So, you can inspect same functionality and functions naming.
+Library was inspired by TLfres (https://love2d.org/wiki/TLfres), PUSH (https://github.com/Ulydev/push), maid64 (https://github.com/adekto/maid64) libraries.

 # Selling point of this library:
 It have 3 scale modes and you can switch between them at any time: